Harvard students, faculty, and staff will benefit from resources that help advance access, diversity, equity, and inclusion in global education.

 Student Membership Benefits

-We encourage students to create a free account with Diversity Abroad, where you can explore study abroad and internship opportunities, find scholarships, and access peer-written articles, destination guides, and resources specific to students of color, students with disabilities, LGBTQ students, first generation college students, students with high financial need, gender and gender identity, ethnicity, religion, and more.
+We encourage students to create a free account with Diversity Abroad, where you can explore study abroad and internship opportunities, and find scholarships.
+You can also access peer-written articles, destination guides, and resources specific to students of color, students with disabilities, LGBTQ students, first generation college students, students with high financial need, gender and gender identity, ethnicity, religion, and more.

 Faculty and Staff Membership Benefits

 We invite Harvard staff and faculty to join the Diversity Network consortium using our Harvard membership invitation.
 With a sub-account under our membership account, you’ll be able to access the diversity and inclusion member resource center, which includes:

 - Advising guides for diverse and underrepresented students